sp4cerat/Game-NET/README.md

 * Basic range compression (enet)
 * Function pointers of remote functions are not required
 * Based on ENet
-* Tested on Cygwin and Windows, should compile in Linux too
+* Tested on Cygwin, Linux and Windows
 * C++11 based

 **Network RPC Lib Limitations**